Rebel Ridge: Plot

-Terry Richmond, a Marine veteran, cycles into Shelby Springs, Louisiana to post bail for his cousin Mike Simmons and buy a pickup truck to use in their work.
+Terry Richmond, a Marine veteran, cycles into Shelby Springs, Louisiana to bail out his cousin Mike Simmons and to buy a work pickup truck.
 He is rammed by police officers Evan Marston and Steve Lann, who seize his $36,000 in cash via civil forfeiture.

-When courthouse clerk Elliot refuses to help, fellow employee Summer McBride promises to prepare the paperwork in case Terry can pay Mike's $10,000 bail before his Thursday transfer to state prison, where he would be in danger for informing on a gangster.
+When courthouse clerk Elliot refuses to help, his assistant Summer McBride promises to prepare the paperwork in case Terry can pay Mike's $10,000 bail before his Thursday transfer to state prison as he would be in danger for informing on a gangster.
 Terry calls his former business partner Liu, who agrees to provide the money.

 At the police station, Terry tries to report the cash as stolen to Officer Jessica Sims, and is confronted by Lann and police chief Sandy Burnne.
 Terry offers to drop the matter if they give him back $10,000 and Burnne agrees to resolve the issue on Monday.
 Meanwhile, Summer discovers dozens of cases with misdemeanor defendants like Mike being held in jail for exactly 90 days.

 On Monday, Terry arrives at the station but Burnne has arranged for the prison bus to leave early.
 He catches up on his bike and tells Mike to stay safe until he posts bail.
 Liu can no longer send money after police raided his restaurant at Burnne's request, and Terry returns to the station and is taunted by Burnne.
-A close quarters combat expert, he subdues Lann and Burnne, and forces Sims to hand over the bail money and help him escape.
-Posting bail with Summer's help, Terry is captured at the courthouse.
+Terry subdues Lann and Burnne, revealing himself as a close quarters combat expert.
+He forces Sims to open the property room to retrieve the bail money while also noting a large stock of cash and weapons.
+After forcing Sims to help him escape and posting bail with Summer's help, Terry is captured at the courthouse.

-Terry is taken to a hospital by Marston and Burnne, who explains that Mike was stabbed after arriving at prison, and offers the remaining $26,000, the truck he was going to buy, and to not pursue charges if he leaves town.
+Terry is taken to a hospital by Marston and Burnne, who explains that Mike was stabbed after arriving at prison, and offers the remaining $26,000, paying off the planned truck purchase, and to not pursue charges if he leaves town.
 Terry accepts, but Mike has died.
 Summer drives Terry to pick up the truck, and he declines to help her investigate the suspicious cases.